DigitalWolf1313/ImmersivePortalsMod-Updated/README.md

 2: Fix any bugs

+3: Add new features

-No promises are made regarding new features or long-term stability of this fork However I will always do my best to keep it stable and maintainable.
+No promises are made regarding long-term stability of this fork However I will always do my best to keep it stable and maintainable.

 I am also **Not** porting this mod to later version, others are already working on that.